qcoumes/gitcmd/README.md

 ##### Parameter:
 *    path : (str) Path from where git clone command will be executed
 *    url  : (str) URL of the repository
-*    to   : (str) Directory to which clone the repository, default is repository's name
+*    to   : (str) Directory to which clone the repository, default is repository"s name
 *    username : (str) Username for authentification if repository is private
 *    password : (str) Password for authentification if repository is private

 ##### Return:
 * (return_code, stdout, stderr), both stderr and stdout are decoded in UTF-8

 ### Add
 ```python3